codex-storage/codex-research/design/sales.md

 The sales module is responsible for selling a node's available storage in the [marketplace](./marketplace.md).
 In order to do so it needs to know how much storage is available.
-It also needs to be able to reserve parts of the storage, to make sure that it is not used for other purposes while we are filling a slot in a storage request, or while we're attempting to fill a slot.
+It also needs to be able to reserve parts of the storage, to make sure that it is not used for other purposes.

     ---------------------------------------------------
     |                                                 |